kelshadarby/sweater_weather/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need to have the following in order to run this app on your local machine.

 ```
 Rails 5.2.4.3